- Chart

 Total Addressable Market (TAM)

-The global remittance market is estimated to be in the hundreds of billions of dollars annually.
-Western Union is positioned to capture a significant portion of this TAM, particularly through its established agent network and brand recognition.
-However, competition from digital-first companies is increasing.
+The global remittance market is estimated to be in the trillions of USD annually.
+Western Union is positioned to capture a significant portion of this TAM through its diverse service offerings and global footprint, but faces challenges in retaining market share against newer, agile competitors.

 Upturn SWOT Analysis